calendar42/Calendar42-documentation/rest-api/authentication.md

 **Authorization**

-The Silent oAuth authorization process allows an *App* to have access to service related for a certain user.
+The Silent oAuth authorization process allows an *App* to have access to the information of a **sandBox** user.

+A sandBox user have a closed environment, and the information that can be managed on it is only the one is created in that sandBox.
+In this way the application that makes use of this authentication method will never have access to the information the user created by it's own before or after.

+The only way for the application to have access to this information is by getting user authorization through the normal oAuth Authentication process, where the user explicitly allows the app access to his information.

-What defines the scope of this app is the service where the app is registered to.
+As in the normal oAuth process, what defines the scope of this app is the service where the app is registered to.

-To have more information about scopes, as implementation of a silent oAuth authentication and authorization process check our [oAuth-authorization](/rest-api/oAuth-authorization) page.
+For more information about scopes, implementation and authorization process check our [oAuth-authorization](/rest-api/oAuth-authorization) documentation page.